 We are committed to make Burnaby a better place to live and work through bringing neighbours together to build a strong community.
 Our staff and volunteers actively participate in a number of inter-agency committees, festivals and events throughout the year.

-Monthly nights are organized by a committee of local residents at various locations throughout South Burnaby.
+Monthly nights are organized by a committee of local residents at various locations throughout Burnaby.
 Each night features a cultural theme and is a great place to relax, and meet your neighbours.
 Cost is $3 for adults and $2 for children.
-Reservations required.
+Reservation is required.

 We are partners in Burnaby’s Empty Bowls Project.
 This is an event sponsored by the Burnaby Food First committee and held every second year.
 It involves several community agencies, artists, and restaurants.
 It raises funds for hungry children and families in Burnaby.
 A gala event is hosted where attendees receive a handmade bowl and sample a variety of foods from different restaurants.

 Safe Harbour is the initiative of the Affiliation of Multicultural Societies and Service Agencies of BC.
 Burnaby Neighbourhood House is among 31 community organizers across the province, expanding the Safe Harbour Program while creating more inclusive environment that welcomes the diversity.
 We provide Safe Harbor orientation sessions for businesses and organizations in Burnaby, necessary to become Safe Harbour locations.